Christopher J. Hope

 Partner

 Chris is an experienced civil litigator who has represented clients with insurance, employment, estate, administrative, and criminal law issues since 1999.
-He currently focuses mainly on insurance and civil litigation matters and has appeared in all levels of court in B.C.
+He currently focuses mainly on insurance and civil litigation matters and has appeared in all levels of court in BC.

 Chris acts for plaintiffs and insurers in property damage, personal injury, and other matters.
 He also practices in estates, human rights, property assessment, and employment law.